apache/incubator-resilientdb/hnsw_orm_test/README.md

-# ResilientDB x LEANN Vector Search Integration
+# ResilientDB x LEANN Vector Search Integration (This does not reflect latest version.
+I will update it by Sunday.)
 Add something...

 ## File Structure